 For the long-term care insurance to undergo a reduction, it must be tax-qualified covered.
 However, Non-tax qualified care can be eligible if the taxpayer cannot perform two or more daily activities.
 Other activities such as premiums paid for tax-qualified LTCI are deductible if the premiums are payable by the taxpayer, for the spouse or any tax dependent.

-Both the long-term insurance and other medical expenses can be deductible together.
+Both long-term insurance and other medical expenses can be deductible together.
 However, the rule for medical expenses applies to claim this deduction.
-For an individual purchase, the expenses are itemizable, and any portion exceeding 10% of Adjusted Gross Income (AGI) is deductible.
-Some LTCI expenses count as a medical expense whereby a specific maximum annual dollar amount indexed for inflation to which premiums is deducted based on age limitations.
+For individual purchase, the expenses are itemizable, and any portion exceeding 10% of Adjusted Gross Income (AGI) is deductible.
+Some LTCI expenses count as a medical expense whereby a specific maximum annual dollar amount indexed for inflation to which premiums are deducted based on age limitations.
 Its planning is purchasing via a shared care policy where two people share benefits.
 Most companies refer to them as “couples” even if they are not spouses.
 A tax deduction increases when there is an age difference between the “couples” even after retirement.
 Tax break rules of long term care are different when premiums are payable through a business.
 The employer pays the premiums, and the employee amount is deductible as a business expense.
-The employer’s contribution is left out from the employee’s AGI.
+The employer’s contribution is left out of the employee’s AGI.
 Age limits are not a base for deductions.
 Purchasing LTCI as a self-employed individual, the deductions include the eligible premiums paid for the dependents and the spouse.
 To take this deduction, you are not subjected to attain 10% of AGI rule because the self-employed health insurance deduction is a significant line deduction and not an itemized deduction.

 The deeper we go into planning for long-term care, the more complicated it could get.
-It may be wise for you to get your questions answered by a financial professional planning for long-term care with clients, daily.
+It may be wise for you to get your questions answered by financial professional planning for long-term care with clients, daily.
 We are here to assist you.